virtual-labs/app-outreach-tracker-web/docs/user-doc.md

 ### Managing Users and Institutes

 Admin users have the privilege to add, edit, or delete user accounts and institute information.
 This allows for efficient management of user access and organization data.
+Upon addition or deletion of a user, a mail is sent to the user.

 ![Users](./img/ins.png)
 ![Users](./img/user.png)